davedew/atomik_theme_clone/README.md

 ## Use / Editing JS and CSS

 When making changes to the JavaScript, make your changes in the *[build/assets/js/main.js](build/assets/js/main.js)* file.
 For SCSS make edits in the *[build/assets/scss](build/assets/scss)* folder.
 The main scss file if found at *[build/assets/scss/presets/default/main.scss](build/assets/scss/presets/default/main.scss)*.
-Rebuild the JS and CSS files in the package by using your terminal, in the build folder with **npx mix** or **npx mix --production** for minified versions.
+Rebuild the JS and CSS files in the package by using your terminal, in the build folder with **npm run dev** or **npm run prod** for minified versions.
 These will generate the main.js and css files in your theme folder.

 ---